clueboard/ansible_af/readme.md

     * `dd conv=sparse if=/dev/sda of=Armbian_24.11.1_Rpi4b_bookworm_current_6.6.60_MY_ARMBIAN_AF_IMAGE.img.xz bs=4k`
 8. Boot your machine from the drive you just made and watch it automagically boot and configure itself

 ## Contributing

+Contributions are welcome!
+Fork the repository and create a pull request with your changes.

 Please review our [Code of Conduct](code_of_conduct.md) before contributing.

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

 ## License